 Upper Back Stretches

-You may want to follow up the foam roller exercises with neck and upper back stretches to complete your body-mind-soul releasing exercise.
+To enhance the release in your trapezius muscles, you can also do neck and upper back stretches as part of your body-mind-soul healing program.
 I am fond of the following yoga upper back stretches, that are in the following video: Cat/Cow Stretch, Child's Pose, Cobra Pose and Downward Dog.